BigNewbiePlus/Oclint-Docker/oclint-reporter/flatbuffer-en.md

 flatbuffer defact information
 =======================
 ### k405(InvalidPointToLocalVariable)
-Explanation of k405 : **a Pointer variable pointing to a local variable, when using the pointer out of the scope of local variable, The pointer will become Invalid.**<br>
+**Explanation of k405：** a Pointer variable pointing to a local variable, when using the pointer out of the scope of local variable, The pointer will become Invalid.<br>
 1.1 [flatbuffers/src/idl_parser.cpp 563:3 ](flatbuffers/src/idl_parser.cpp#L563)<br>
-error message: Pointer to local variable 'field' is stored outside the scope of this variable.
+**error message:** Pointer to local variable 'field' is stored outside the scope of this variable.
 Such a pointer will become invalid.<br>
-code sample:
+**code sample:**
 ```
 CheckedError Parser::AddField(StructDef &struct_def, const std::string &name,
                                const Type &type, FieldDef **dest) {